How much do host families get paid to host an exchange student?

 Because the details vary a lot between organizations, the smartest move is to compare programs side by side before you commit.
 We do that for you, free.

-So should you host for the money?
+Should you host for the money?

 Frequently asked